vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

     'feature_fraction':0.8
     }
 </pre>

-The model consists of 533 trees, with up to 128 leaves.
+The final model consists of 533 trees, with up to 128 leaves.
 The training script is [here](src/main/python/train.py).
 To scrap features one can follow [pyvespa collecting training data](https://pyvespa.readthedocs.io/en/latest/collect-training-data.html).